describe the process of formation of coal in the nature

 PDF Fossil Fuels (Part III), The Geology of Coal: Interpreting ...
 NYSERDA

 Coal formation is a continuing process (some of our newest coal is a mere 1 million years old).
-Today, in areas such as the Great Dismal Swamp of North Carolina and Virginia, the Okefenokee Swamp of Georgia, and the Everglades in Florida, plant life decays and subsides, eventually to be covered by silts and sands and other matter.
+Today, in areas such as the Great Dismal Swamp of North Carolina and ia, the Okefenokee Swamp of Georgia, and the Everglades in Florida, plant life decays and subsides, eventually to be covered by silts and sands and other matter.
 Perhaps millions

 Coal is formed by the process of: Toppr